 What didn’t differ with these management applications was their usability.
 They were all clunky and difficult to use.
 Furthermore, there was never any training, instructions, or guidance from the service provider.

 As a technology enthusiast, it frustrated me that I found it so difficult to understand these construction applications.
-Though as I moved across projects, I realised that the majority of my colleagues also had trouble understanding basic functions.
-In fact, on numerous occasions, I found team members had completely abandoned systems as they were just too difficult to use.
+Though as I moved across projects, I realised that the majority of construction users also had trouble understanding the basic functions.
+In fact, on numerous occasions, I found team members had completely abandoned these systems as they were just too difficult to use.

 It was only when I travelled to Europe to work on a mega-project with a global construction firm that I realised, this is not a single company’s problem, this is a global issue in construction.